 Rubble sandstone construction.
-Semi-elliptical arch with stone voussoirs.
-Humped parapet splayed out to square piers; cemented copings.
-To southeast is long retaining wall for footpath, with vertical stone-slab stile (slab missing) near end.
-Tall iron lozenge-shaped sign stands at north east corner of bridge erected by the Great Western Railway Co. to restrict heavy loads.
+Semi-elliptical arch with stone voussoirs; projecting keystone.
+Humped parapet splayed out to square piers; slab copings.
+To north-west is long retaining wall for footpath, with vertical stone-slab stile.
+Tall iron lozenge-shaped sign stands at SW corner of bridge erected by the Great Western Railway Co. to restrict heavy loads.
 Sign reads 'Motor Car Act 1886 and 1903.
 Notice this bridge is insufficient to carry a heavy motor car the registered axle weight of any axle which exceeds (blank) tons or the registered axle weight of the several axles of which exceed in the aggregate (blank) tons or a heavy motor car drawing a trailer if the registered axle weight of the several axles of the heavy motor car and the axle weights of the several axles of the trailer exceed in the aggregate (blank).
 Great Western Railway Ltd. Paddington Station.
 London'.